Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Introduction

-From the foregoing discussion, we may expect the dynamics of quasicrystals to be distinct in some ways from the dynamics of crystalline solids, and some similarities to glass-forming liquids can be anticipated.
+This study employs a comprehensive approach to investigate the thermodynamic properties and dynamic behavior of 2D dodecagonal quasicrystal, while establishing a systematic comparative framework to identify structural and dynamical parallels with glass-forming liquids and heated crystals.
+The experimental claims that quasicrystals resemble glass-forming liquids above really do not answer these questions.
+A careful analysis of the heterogeneous and collective dynamics of the quasicrystal is required, since as we shall see below, heated crystals and glass-forming liquids have many common features in their dynamics that make answering this question more difficult than one might expect.

 Molecular dynamics (MD) simulations provide a suitable tool for elucidating basic thermodynamic and dynamic properties of quasicrystals.
-In this regard, Engel and Trebin \cite{Engel2007-1} introduced the Lennard-Jones-Gauss (LJG) system which constitutes a simple model for studying quasicrystals.
-The potential has proven to be able to reproduce several entropically stabilized quasicrystal phases, \textit{e.g.}, see Ref. \citenum{PhysRevLett.106.095504}.
+In this regard, Engel and Trebin \cite{Engel2007-1} introduced the Lennard-Jones-Gauss (LJG) as a model for 2D quasicrystals.
+The potential has proven to be able to reproduce several entropically stabilized quasicrystal phases, \textit{e.g.}, see Ref. \cite{PhysRevLett.106.095504}.
 From an atomistic level, MD simulations also provided early evidence for short-time stochastic particle dynamics in the form of phason-flips \cite{PhysRevB.82.134206}.
-Interestingly, this can happen either with single-particle jumps but also, and more interestingly, with correlated ring-like multi-particle motion \cite{PhysRevB.82.134206} or carousel-like dynamics \cite{He:ug5027}.
-This string-like collective dynamics is evidently another commonality between quasicrystals and glasses.
+Interestingly, this can happen either with single-particle jumps, but also correlated multi-particle exchange events \cite{PhysRevB.82.134206, He:ug5027}.
+This string-like collective dynamics is evidently suggestive of a link between quasicrystals and glasses, where this type of particle exchange motion is ubiquitous.

-Despite the strong ongoing interest in quasicrystals from different directions, a complete description and understanding of their vibrational, thermodynamic and collective properties is absent.
-Moreover, a final answer to the question of whether phasons exist and which is their microscopic origin have not been reached yet.
-Finally, the understanding of quasicrystal dynamics from an atomistic perspective and the precise characterization of their degree of similarity with amorphous solids and liquids are still largely unexplored.
-The present work aims to provide a first step towards this direction by carrying out an exhaustive analysis of a 2D dodecagonal quasicrystal using MD simulations.